finn-no/ios-handbook/BEST_PRACTICES.md

 Avoid using trailing closures if the closure name can provide valuable information on how it should be used.

 ### Why?
-If closure name can provides valuable information on how it should be used it is better to have it than to remove it - even though that means having extra code.
+If closure name provides valuable information on how it should be used it is better to have it than to remove it - even though that means having extra code.

 ### Example